ARM-software/abi-aa/ehabi32/ehabi32.rst

 -  \_US\_UNWIND\_FRAME\_RESUME Used in phase 2.
 See `Phase 2 unwinding`_.

-In order to support future or private extensions, it is recommended that the personality routine exits with a failure code if it is passed an unexpected value for its \_Unwind\_State argument.
+To support future or private extensions, it is recommended that the personality routine exits with a failure code if it is passed an unexpected value for its \_Unwind\_State argument.